Mexico's departing Carstens proud of central bank's increased independence

 4 Min Read

-MEXICO CITY, July 13 (Reuters) - Never mind inflation at more than an eight-year high.
+MEXICO CITY (Reuters) - Never mind inflation at more than an eight-year high.
 Banco de Mexico Governor Agustin Carstens is proud of his accomplishments at the helm of the central bank as he prepares to step down.

 In an interview with Reuters on Thursday, Carstens, a former finance minister with blue-chip academic credentials, described himself as the latest in a line of governors bolstering the autonomy of Mexico's central bank.